Just started on birth control? Been on it for a while? Either way, it’s normal to have questions. So, do you ovulate on birth control?

 And there are other ways hormonal birth control works to prevent pregnancy.
 It also:

-- Thickens up the cervical mucus to stop sperm entering the vagina, and
+- Thickens up the cervical mucus to stop sperm from further entering the cervix and uterus, and

 - Stops the lining of your uterus from becoming a hospitable place for an egg to implant.